codefog/contao-events_subscriptions/docs/05-frontend-modules.md

 $this->subscribers['waitingList']; // subscribers on waiting list
 $this->subscriptionMaximum; // maximum subscribers limit
 $this->subscriptionTypes; // detailed information about subscription types
-$this->subscribeWaitingList; // subscribe/unsubscribe to/from waiting list
+$this->subscribeWaitingList; // true if subscribe will be made to waiting list
 ```